Suicide usually results from the interaction of many factors, usually including depression.

 Instructing people and their family members and significant others to immediately call the doctor who prescribed the antidepressant or to seek care elsewhere if symptoms worsen or suicidal thoughts occur

-The choice of method is often influenced by cultural factors and availability.
+The choice of method is often influenced by cultural factors and availability of the means to commit suicide (for example, a gun).
 It may or may not reflect the seriousness of intent.
 Some methods (such as jumping from a tall building) make survival virtually impossible, whereas other methods (such as overdosing on drugs) make rescue possible.
 However, even if a person uses a method that proves not to be fatal, the intent may have been just as serious as that of a person whose method was fatal.

 Suicide attempts most often involve drug overdose and self-poisoning.
 Violent methods, such as shooting and hanging, are uncommon among suicide attempts because they usually result in death.